Published August 1, 2022

 - Beck et al. 2001

 When it comes to delivering software products, it does not matter how great your documentation is if you don't have working software.
-You can have the most elaborate UML models, the most well-written requirements, and the fanciest designs documents, but if your software doesn't work, none of those matters.
+You can have the most elaborate UML models, the most well-written requirements, and the fanciest design documents, but if your software doesn't work, none of those matters.

 That’s not to say that documentation isn’t important or is never needed.
 In many cases, proper documentation is needed for regulatory compliance.
 In the case of DoD contracts, formal requirements are always required.
 But documentation alone won’t deliver a working product.
 Frequent attention should be directed toward the actual product being built — not just on supporting artifacts.
 Always keep your software in a working state to facilitate continuous feedback and be able to deliver functionality on demand.